-Attends class everyday on time (Communicates effectively if an absence or tardy occurs/makes up work and ensures attendance matters are cleared/excused.
-If a student is absent/tardy more than 3 times in a quarter, they may receive an "S" or lower depending on the total number.)

-Shows respect of others' opinions, comments and ideas Responds with "Yes, ma'am" or "No, sir" at appropriate
+- Attends class everyday on time (Communicates effectively if an absence or tardy occurs/makes up work and ensures attendance matters are cleared/excused.
+If a student is absent/tardy more than 3 times in a quarter, they may receive an "S" or lower depending on the total number.) - Shares compliments at appropriate times - Makes eye contact at appropriate times - Shows respect of others' opinions, comments and ideas - Responds with "Yes, ma'am" or "No, sir" at appropriate times